 EA have also given gamers the chance to be inventive.
 The cage has now been included into the modelling of the title and is a weapon in its own right.
 You can still push fighters up against its forgiving wires, but now pugilists can also leap off the cage or use it to their advantage.
 This adds more tactical depth to the UFC experience and means more bad-ass kicks and punches.

 The submission mechanic has also been totally reworked.
 Gone is the button mashing mini game that was triggered when a submission move was locked in.
 Now, the process from position, to submission hold, to tap out is much more organic and connected.

 However, don't expect new depth to the match-ups on offer.
 I asked Dean if you would be able to mix and match fighters in single match-ups - pitching the speed of a featherweight against the hulking machine of a heavyweight.
 Sadly, EA are sticking to the sporting straight and narrow and aren't going to be giving gamers that deep a level of freedom.
 He was also staying tight lipped about who would be included.
 The current roster is a safe bet - but beasts like Kimbo Slice are still unconfirmed.

 It's clear from what I saw of UFC that EA are taking their tried and true approach to sport games and are tarting up the UFC.
 Out is the caricature, and in is realism, authenticity, and physics based gameplay.
 What all of this looks like it will add up to is a more engaging experience that puts you even closer to the centre of the fight.
 You might not want to be a fighter - but EA's spit and polish of the UFC series looks set to give you an engaging simulated opportunity to be one nonetheless.

-The Good: UFC has moved from a beat-em up to a pure physics based sports game
+Pros: UFC has moved from a beat-em up to a pure physics based sports game

-The Bad: EA are tight lipped about the fighters featured
+Cons: EA are tight lipped about the fighters featured